 Aaron’s Second “Ancient Fantasy” Reveals Songs of Power

 Sept.
-15, 2007—The second title in Aaron Shepard’s Ancient Fantasy series of “mini-novels” is The Songs of Power: A Finnish Tale of Magic, a retelling from Finland’s great national epic, the Kalevala.
+15, 2007—The second title in Aaron Shepard’s Ancient Fantasy series of “mini-novels” is The Songs of Power: A Northern Tale of Magic, a retelling from Finland’s great national epic, the Kalevala.
 Written in blank verse, this may be Aaron’s finest work ever!
 (Aaron’s long-time fans may recognize it as the text from his out-of-print picture book The Maiden of Northland, and the cover features one of Carol Schwartz’s powerful illustrations from that earlier version.)
 Aaron’s site offers a number of special features for the book, including Reader’s Theater Edition #10, “The Battle of Song,” in both regular and team versions.